oduameh/Hyper-docs/Quick start guide.md

 ### Verifier agent

-5. To run this section, we will use [the connection](https://hyperledger-identus.github.io/docs/home/quick-start#establish-connection-on-the-verifier-cloud-agent) we created between the Holder and the Verifier.
+Use [the connection](https://hyperledger-identus.github.io/docs/home/quick-start#establish-connection-on-the-verifier-cloud-agent) you created between the holder and the verifier to request a presentation:

 ```shell
 curl --location \